hydrologie/xhydro/CONTRIBUTING.rst

         $ import xhydro.testing.utils as xhu
         $ print(xhu.publish_release_notes())

-    This will print the release notes (taken from the `HISTORY.rst` file) to your python console.
+    This will print the release notes (taken from the `CHANGES.rst` file) to your python console.
 Copy and paste them into the GitHub release description, keeping only the changes for the current version.

 #.
 Once the release is published, it will go into a `staging` mode on Github Actions.
 Once the tests pass, admins can approve the release (an e-mail will be sent) and it will be published on PyPI.